BlerinaRestelica/SocialWebsiteApp/README.md

 # SocialWebsiteApp
 This is an unfinished project that I'm working on at the moment.
-It's for school and we are using .NET core framework and MVC.
+It's a school project and we are using .NET core framework and MVC.